VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: VoiceAgentBench

 \subsubsection{Diversity Based TTS Generation}

-In synthetic speech generation, the absence of real speakers and natural voices necessitates methods that ensure diversity in the generated data, motivating new selection strategies to build robust and representative benchmarks.
-Following IndicSynth \citep{sharma-etal-2025-indicsynth}, which employed the VoxLingua107 ECAPA-TDNN model \citep{Desplanques_2020}, trained on diverse Indic languages and accents, to evaluate the linguistic authenticity of synthetic speech, we adopt ECAPA-TDNN embeddings for our diversity analysis.
-Adapting diversity principles from word embedding literature, we transfer these ideas to the audio domain using ECAPA-TDNN embeddings.
-Specifically, we ablate three strategies for selecting maximally diverse audio samples: \textit{i) Determinantal Point Processes (DPP)} \citep{wang2025diversity}, \textit{ii) Farthest Point Sampling (FPS)} adapted from PointNet++ \citep{PointNet++}, and \textit{iii) a Density-based Probabilistic Method} (Appendix \ref{appendix:dbp}).
+In synthetic speech generation, the lack of real speakers and naturally occurring vocal variation necessitates mechanisms to promote diversity in the constructed data, motivating principled selection strategies for building robust datasets.
+Building on IndicSynth \citep{sharma-etal-2025-indicsynth}, which uses a VoxLingua107-trained ECAPA-TDNN model \citep{Desplanques_2020} to assess the quality of synthetic speech across Indic languages and accents, we likewise adopt ECAPA-TDNN embeddings to analyze and enforce diversity in our synthetic speech corpus.

+Specifically, we ablate four strategies for selecting maximally diverse audio samples: \textit{i) Determinantal Point Processes (DPP)} \citep{wang2025diversity}, \textit{ii) Farthest Point Sampling (FPS)} adapted from PointNet++ \citep{PointNet++}, \textit{iii) a Density-based Probabilistic Method} (Appendix \ref{appendix:dbp}) and \textit{iv) a Random Sampling baseline}.
 Diversity is quantified using the mean distance to the nearest selected point \citep{yang2025measuringdatadiversityinstruction}, a metric that captures coverage of the embedding space.
 Our evaluation (Appendix \ref{appendix:diversityeval}) shows that FPS (Algorithm 1) consistently achieves the highest diversity scores on our dataset, establishing it as the most effective strategy.
-We conduct this ablation and sample final audios for voice conversion from IndicSuperb \citep{javed2022indicsuperbspeechprocessinguniversal}, to ensure Indic language coverage and gender-balanced diversity, and from IndicST \citep{11011192}, which collates English–Indic open-source audios.
+We sample final audios for voice conversion from IndicSuperb \citep{javed2022indicsuperbspeechprocessinguniversal} to ensure Indic language coverage and gender-balanced diversity, and from IndicST \citep{11011192}, which provides English–Indic open-source speech.

 \textbf{Text to Speech (TTS) Conversion.} For English queries, speech is generated using ElevenLabs\footnote{\url{https://elevenlabs.io/}} and subsequently passed through Coqui-TTS\footnote{\url{https://github.com/coqui-ai/TTS}} for voice conversion along with the sampled diverse audio.
-For Hindi and other Indian languages, we pass both the query and the sampled audio from diversity algorithm to Krutrim-TTS \footnote{\url{https://bit.ly/Krutrim-TTS}} which handles both speech generation and voice conversion.
+For Indian languages, we pass both the query and the sampled audio from diversity algorithm to Krutrim-TTS \footnote{\url{https://bit.ly/Krutrim-TTS}} which handles both speech generation and voice conversion.
+Our choice of TTS engines is grounded in the Mean Opinion Score (MOS) analysis presented in Appendix~\ref{appendix:tts-quality}.